colelofgran/colelofgran.github.io/index.md

     </style>
   <title>Fun while it lasted.</title>
   </body>
   <h1>I really loved this website, but I'd hate to get in trouble again.
-I'll make a new one, maybe next year.</h1>
+I'll make a new one, maybe next year.
+I enjoyed it alot though.
+This wont be the last of my websites.</h1>
 </head>